GET THE BEST MAGNESIUM

 There's a lot of strong evidence suggesting that proper biofeedback training is as useful as migraine medications.
 Studies have shown it to be comparable to a beta blocker.

-So this means that using biofeedback training along with a medication (or medications, should you need daily prophylactics) should be even more beneficial than either one on its on.
+So, this means that using biofeedback training along with a medication (or medications, should you need daily prophylactics) should be even more beneficial than either one on its on.

 The benefits being significant pain reduction.
 I would hope to expect complete pain reduction, actually, but doctors aim for 50 per cent reduction.
 Any reduction is worthwhile.

-But before we get to biofeedback for electric migraine relief... let's take a look at what's even more effective and designed specifically to combat migraines...
+But before we get to biofeedback for electric migraine relief... let's take a look at what's even more effective and designed specifically to combat nasty migraine attacks...

-The Latest Non-surgical Electric Migraine Relief Device Options
+The Latest Non-Surgical Electric Migraine Relief Device Options

 Here are the top ones: